Archbishop Murphy High School: Sports

 Since 2004, Archbishop Murphy has been classified as a 2A school by the WIAA.

 In the 2016 football season, 5 schools from the Cascade Conference forfeited league football games against the Archbishop Murphy High School Wildcats, citing depth concerns, fear of injury, and competitive imbalance.
 Archbishop Murphy went on to win their first 2A state football championship in December of that year.

-College Credit Courses

-The following courses can generate college credit: